 The future development framework must be based on human rights, equality and sustainability.
 Human rights principles encapsulate broad goals such as equality and non-discrimination as well as specific rights to health, economic wellbeing and civil and political participation.

 The right of everyone to enjoy the highest attainable standard of health can only be realised when the conditions in which people are born, grow, live, work and age are addressed.
 The new goals must take account of the wider determinants of health, for example addressing policies on food, water and sanitation, the environment, gender and racial equality.
-Economic and political structures which sustain poverty and discrimination must also be transformed, for example global financial systems and structures governing land tenure and access to natural resources.
+Economic and political structures which sustain poverty and discrimination must also be transformed, such as the global financial systems and structures governing land tenure and access to natural resources.

 The post 2015 development agenda and global goals for a global world

 Goals to improve worldwide wellbeing need to apply to the whole world.
 The right to health, and other human rights, are universal, and we all share a responsibility to seek the realisation of our human rights.